 The basis for the sampling frame is a directory of fixed and mobile telephone lines in the Republic of Croatia.
 A random sample stratified according to the county and type of telephone line (fixed or mobile) was used in the survey.
-The target population for the survey are citizens of the Republic of Croatia aged 15 and over who live in private households, excluding population living in institutional households (homes for the elderly, prisons and the like), citizens of the Republic of Croatia living abroad and foreign citizens living in Croatia.
+The target population for the survey are Croatian citizens aged 15 and over who live in private households, excluding the population living in institutional households (homes for the elderly, prisons and the like), Croatian citizens living abroad and foreign citizens living in Croatia.